MRsources/MRzero-Core/documentation/intro.md

 - [x] Describe how to NUFFT reco in the reco page
 - [x] Integrate and document BrainWeb
 - [x] Rename matrics to "emitted signal" and "latent signal"
-- [ ] Add more graph plotting functions
 - [x] Rename spin_sim to isochromat_sim
-- [ ] Document the pulseq importer and mention gradient / diffusion limitation
+- [x] Document the pulseq importer and mention gradient / diffusion limitation

 ## MRzero Overview